Take one (100 mg) tablet daily.

 Can ciprofibrate cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the ones associated with ciprofibrate.
-These tend to be mild and do not commonly occur.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
-Unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Diarrhoea||Drink plenty of water to replace lost fluids|